daftengineer/daftengineer.github.io/_posts/2018-09-20-detecting-fake-news.markdown

 <div style="color:black;"><p></p>

 <p style="text-align:justify;">With increase in polarisation of political landscape, there are abundant amount of fake news spreading all around us.
-For this project, I needed reliable data which was tough to find and I found one too-under-interacting kaggle competition.
+For this project, I needed reliable data which was tough to find but I found one on a too-under-interacting kaggle competition.
 I will be using this data for this article. </p>
 <p style="text-align:justify;"></p>
 <p style="text-align:justify;"></p>
 <p style="text-align:justify;"></p>